O-MG/WebFlasher/README.md

-# WebFlasher
+# O.MG WebFlasher Utility

-O.MG Cable and Plug flashing tool designed to allow easy flashing on WebSerial/WebUSB compatible browsers
+A Web Serial tool for updating your ESP bootloader.